 From stuffing to mashed potatoes, holiday accompaniments are just as important as the main dish.
-By: Text: Jason Horn and Cooking Light staff
+By: Jason Horn and Cooking Light staff

 Side dishes shine during the holiday season, so don't settle for sub-par accompaniments.
 From bright, flavorful veggies to creamy mashed potatoes, we've got everything you need to make a great plate.